-Guidance: A low or decreasing number of sentinel events is desirable.
+$\textit{Guidance:} \ \textbf{A low or decreasing number of sentinel events is desirable}.$

 Data are not yet available for reporting against this indicator.
-The Council of Ambulance Authorities is in the process of developing and trialling a national data collection.
+The Council of Ambulance Authorities has completed a trial for a national data collection, but the results were not available for this Report.